dassored/dassored/README.md

-# CyberSentinel Academy: Elevating Protectors for the Cyberespace
+# CyberSentinel Academy: Futur Protectors of the Cyberespace

 ## 🚀 About Me